-When trying to execute a test against your own On-Premise Locations (OPLs), you may at some point encounter the following error:
+When trying to execute a test against your own Private Location (formerly known as OPL - On-Premise Location), you may at some point encounter the following error:

-The error means that, as it states, the test in question is configured to run on an OPL, but is unable to start due to a lack of available resources.
+The error means that, as it states, the test in question is configured to run on a Private Location, but is unable to start due to a lack of available resources.
 By "resources", the message means Agents, so in other words, not enough Agents are available in the Private Location(s) used.

 For example, if you try to run a test that requires ten Agents, but only eight Agents are available (thus two are unavailable), then not enough resources are available to run your test.

 But what causes this to happen?
 The following steps will lead you to an answer.